 I'm seeing a disturbing trend in which user studies are geared to entertain rather than to reveal knowledge about the target designs.
 The people running such studies have the best of intentions: they want to show their clients well-known usability problems in a captivating way, and thereby gain support for design improvements.

 Their philosophy holds that most Web managers are clueless about users, so the real goal of usability testing is simply to educate management.

-that might turn out to be the design's biggest problems.
+- When you know what you want to find, it's easy to overlook other issues that might turn out to be the design's biggest problems.
 In my experience, when clients ask you to study one aspect of their website (say, the navigation), the real problem is often something different (say, the content).
-It's therefore essential to keep an open mind during user testing and
+It's therefore essential to keep an open mind during user testing and expect the unexpected.

 Some common mistakes of entertainment-focused user testing include:

 - Screening for outgoing, articulate test participants so that you can get more elaborate quotes and comments.
 While it's certainly more engaging for observers to watch users who talk a mile a minute, it's also potentially biasing.
 Out of the 233 guidelines for recruiting test participants, the number one guideline is to get a representative sample of customers .
 If you're trying to sell, say, networked storage to enterprise customers, you need to test a broad range of system administrators.
 You can't just screen out introverted nerds, since they could be the key influencers and might well behave differently than more easygoing sysadmins.

 - Focusing the test on the site's sexy parts, while skipping parts that require users to read detailed descriptions of products and services.
 But such boring behaviors often close the sale, particularly for B2B sites where detailed product specs and whitepapers are a key part of the user experience.